-The word "aalto" in Finnish means "wave", which emphasizes the smooth graceful curve of the building.
-The architectural concept of the complex combines the best traditions of Scandinavian functionalism and business-class housing standards.
+The word "aalto" means "wave" in Finnish; this emphasizes the building’s smooth, graceful curve.
+The architectural concept combines the best Scandinavian functionalism traditions with business-class housing standards.

-The apartment building with a variable number of floors is located on an elongated site.
-The different heights of the sections are due to insolation calculations, and the shape of the building is intentionally curved.
+The apartment building with a variable number of floors is placed on an elongated plot.
+The sections’ varied heights are due to insolation calculations, and the building is intentionally curved.

-This method was able to solve three problems at once: the building looks dynamic, the long facade is not perceived as an endless wall and because of the curvature of the building on the site is a wide space for placing playgrounds and guest parking.
+This method helped find answer to three challenges at once: the building looks dynamic, the long facade is not perceived as an endless wall, and, thanks to the building’s curvature, the plot still has a wide space for playgrounds and guest parking.

-The white metal cassette and clinker tile facades match the surrounding development, which consists mostly of white panel and brick houses.
+The white metal cassette and clinker tile façades match the surrounding development, represented mostly by white panel and brick houses.

-Two materials are used on the long fronts, and only white metal is used on the end fronts.
+Two materials are used on the long façades, and white metal is exclusively used on the ends.

-The end facade of the 8-floor section is formed by loggias protruding from each other.
-This is the only facade that faces the main street, so it was decided to highlight it from the others with active plastic loggias.
+The end of the 8-floor section is formed by variable-depth recessed balconies.
+This is the only façade that faces the main street, and the decision was made to highlight it through the use of bold relief.